open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `target` is a string. `format` is a string.

 If either `target` or `format` are nil, an error is returned.
 The parser used is the parser at [internal/coreinternal/parser](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/internal/coreinternal/timeutils).
-If the time and format do not follow the parsing rules used by this parser, an error is returned.
+If the `target` and `format` do not follow the parsing rules used by this parser, an error is returned.

 `format` denotes a textual representation of the time value formatted according to ctime-like format string.
 It follows [standard Go Layout formatting](https://pkg.go.dev/time#pkg-constants) with few additional substitutes:
 | substitution | description | examples |